cucumber/docs/content/docs/guides/10-minute-tutorial.md

 }
 ```

+Create an empty directory `src/test/resources/hellocucumber` which later will contain the feature files.

 If you have not already, open the project in IntelliJ IDEA:

 * **File -> Open... -> (Select build.gradle)**